tasket/wyng-util-qubes/README.md

 ### Limitations & Known Issues

 * Apart from data, which is restored verbatim, restoration of VM settings may be imperfect.
 There is currently no way to ensure a complete match of settings in Qubes.
 However, VM names are preserved and existing VMs with matching names _will be overwritten._

-* A [bug](https://github.com/QubesOS/qubes-issues/issues/10097) in Qubes OS 4.3 is currently preventing full restoration of a VM's device assignments.
-This doesn't affect restoration on Qubes OS 4.2.

 * DispVMs will not appear in `list` output and cannot be selected for `restore` and `verify` unless a specific `--session` is selected.